wbreeze/transmigration/docs/index.md

 I am currently using three devices built by Apple with Apple operating systems.
 This focuses on transmigrating those devices.

-As a bonus, regardless of travel:
+As a bonus, regardless of whether you are crossing a national border:
 * you will have set-up and verified reliable backup and recovery of data on your devices.
 * you will have practiced safely keeping and using secure passwords.